-As we look forward to another year of growth and developments, on behalf of the Board, I would like to thank our stakeholders, customers and partners, for their trust and confidence in the Group.
-I would also like to thank our management and staff for their hard work, dedication and proactive response to the rapid changes around us.
+On behalf of the Board, I would like to express gratitude to our customers and partners for their support and continued confidence throughout these years.
+I would also like to extend my heartfelt appreciation to our Board and staff for their relentless commitment, hard work and dedication.